-The Hottest Cargo: 1,400 kgs of Crushed Red Pepper from Spain to Moscow
+The Hottest Cargo: 1,400 kgs of Crushed Red Pepper from Spain

 “Chili” is the name of cayenne pepper Capsicum Annum, in broad meaning it is applied to the most hot types of red pepper.
 The word which sounds close to the name of the country Chili in fact comes from Aztek word which means “red”.